FoundationDB/fdb-kubernetes-operator/e2e/README.md

 CLOUD_PROVIDER=kind make -C e2e kind-update-operator
 ```

+_NOTE_: This setup is currently not tested in our CI and requires a Kind cluster that runs with `amd64` nodes.

 ## What is tested

-The following section will cover which test suites are run when.
+The following section will cover additional details about the test suites.

 ### Test running for PRs